mani9978/SolidPrinciples/README.md

 D -> Dependency Inversion Principle
 *	High-level classes should not depend on low-level classes.
 It should be loosely coupled
-*	achieved by the Inversion of control containers like Unity that manage the creation of objects and maintain their *lifetimes
+*	Achieved by the Inversion of control containers like Unity that manage the creation of objects and maintain their lifetimes